Dr Anastasia E. Somerville-Wong

 Would you call yourself a humanist, a progressive Christian or something else?

-I see myself as a secularist, a liberal and an egalitarian.
-I also see myself as a humanist with a Christian flavour.
+I see myself as a liberal, an egalitarian, and a humanist with a Christian flavour.
 I say ‘Christian flavour’ because I acknowledge that I have inherited Christian ideas and perspectives from the broader culture I have grown up in, and from that Christian heritage, I have extracted and re-purposed some helpful insights and practices, while leaving behind the dogmatic and superstitious elements.
 I am certainly not a Christian in the traditional sense, and when presented with a form, I tick the ‘no religion’ box.
 I also have a Buddhist flavour as I have had a close association with Secular Buddhism since early childhood, and still attend meditations at our local Buddhist centre.

 We can have many layers of identity, which are meaningful to us to the same or varying degrees.
 When asked about my identity in recent Brexit debates, for example, I could honestly say that I have always seen myself as equally English, Scottish, Irish, European, of mixed heritage, thoroughly international, and a member of the global human race!